js-data/js-data/README.md

 - [CHANGELOG.md](https://github.com/js-data/js-data/blob/master/CHANGELOG.md)

 See an issue with the documentation?
 Have something to add?
-Click the "Suggest Edits" at the top right of each page and make your suggested changes!
+Click the "Suggest Edits" button at the top right of each page and make your suggested changes!

 ## API Reference Docs
 - [all](http://api.js-data.io/)